 After the puck drop, Membertou Elder, Lawrence Wells, gifted us with an opening prayer.

 Youth Chief, Montana Marshall, welcomed the teams and asked everyone to give a moment of silence in respect for the Humboldt Broncos, the Junior A team from Saskatchewan that was involved in a tragic bus accident back in April.

 Next, Jada Paul, of Membertou, sang Canada’s National Anthem in Mi’kmaq.

 The Opening Ceremonies concluded with a video that showcases the Mi’kmaq people’s history and connection to the sport of hockey.
 Hockey is in our blood, and the video demonstrated the importance of the sport to our people.

-Hockey fans from across the country gathered to watch the teams battle for the title of Aboriginal Champion.
-NAHC showcased the abilities of the best bantam and midget-aged Indigenous players from across Canada and fans were impressed with the level of skill and heart of the players.
+What brought everyone together for the National Aboriginal Hockey Championships?
+Hockey fans from across the country gathered to watch the teams battle for the title of “Aboriginal Champion”.
+The week showcased the abilities of the best bantam and midget-aged Indigenous players from across Canada.
+Fans were impressed with both the level of skill, and the heart of the players.

 Membertou Elder, Catherine, lead the girls through an afternoon of crafting that took place inside the Elder’s Room.
 The players each created something beautiful and unique to take home with them.

 Let’s face it, not everyone is able to travel across the country to watch their friend or family member play hockey.
-The live streaming on the NAHC website was an opportunity for the folks at home to be able to tune into the action.
+The live streaming on the NAHC website was an opportunity for the fans at home to be able to tune into the action.
 Shout out to Darcy Campbell and his team at Nova Stream for doing such an awesome job covering each game.

 Custom Commemorative Membertou Hockey Sticks